Literature / Godforsaken Future

 - The Soviets avoid the same mistake by detonating eighty one nuclear warheads at ground level to temporarily stop the numerous breaches by the bozorg on the Soviet Army lines in Operation Harvest Drizzle.

-- Outside-Context Villain: The bozorg themselves that interfere in the Soviet invasion of Afghanistan, and then the Enigmas.
+- Outside-Context Problem: The bozorg themselves that interfere in the Soviet invasion of Afghanistan, and then the Enigmas.

 - Psychic Dreams for Everyone: Some selected humans experienced dreams of the bozorg attacking and destroying/assimilating other alien races in the past.
 Initially it was believed that the dreams start to occur after the bozorg came, but one character stated that he had those dreams before the bozorg ever came.

 - Salt the Earth: The humans once realize the bozorg assimilation process that scorch earth is in order.

 - Secret War: The Forever War between the Catholic Church and the Convenants.

 - Teeth-Clenched Teamwork: Particularly over the Iranians, Iraqis, and Israelis fighting on the same side.
 An Iraqi Sergeant point out that they may don't like each other, but experiences had shown him that antagonism doesn't mean a thing when politics is involved no matter what faith they have.